dieguitocollado/insertview/_posts/2020-04-28-the-paradox-of-faith.md

 author: "Amelia Deering"
 layout: post
 date: 2020-04-28 02:40:48 +0000
+tag: issue1
-category: issue1
+category: essays
-cover: /assets/img/bg/issue1/hiddenlife1
+cover: /assets/img/issue1/amelia/1
-bgurl: /assets/img/bg/issue1/hiddenlife2
+bgurl: /assets/img/issue1/amelia/1
 paddingtop: "35px"
 ---

 <p id="first-paragraph">Franz Jägerstätter refuses to do what is required of him, brings shame
 upon his family, provokes their persecution, and ultimately entirely abandons them.
 He is also a devout Christian, and was beatified by the Catholic Church in 2007.
-Watching Terrence Malick's *A Hidden Life* (2019), we don't reproach Jägerstätter for his decisions.
+Watching Terrence Malick's <i>A Hidden Life</i>
+(2019), we don't reproach Jägerstätter for his decisions.
 Instead, he simultaneously amazes, perplexes and disconcerts us.
 He is a Christian martyr much like Sir Thomas More in *A Man for All Seasons*, and yet his